Venkatsai567/K-means-Clustering/README.md

-# K-means-Clustering
+# K-means-Clustering and Logistic Regression
-K-means Clustering in python with pre processing and recommendations of marketing_data
+K-means Clustering and logistic regression in python with pre processing and recommendations of marketing_data